Friday, April 11, 2025

 BryonySeries books-in-progress

 Brainy Ann: The fifth book in The Girls of the BryonySeries is outlined and the first chapter is written, hurray!
-Jennifer Wainwright, who welcomed her first child into the world in April, is nearly done with the cover portrait.
+Jennifer Wainwright, who welcomed her first child into the world last year, is nearly done with the cover portrait.
 I let this book slide for other BryonySeries projects.
-But I'll return to this book in early 2025.
+But I'm hoping to finish the book in 2025.

 Jennifer designed the cover portraits for "Julie and the Too-Hard Homework," "Katie and the Big Fear," "Summer Sisters." and "Karla Joins In," as well as the frontispiece for "Lycanthropic Summer."